rheehot/automate-1/components/compliance-service/docs/kt.md

 Automate ships with 399 compliance profiles, majority of them automatically converted from industry leading compliance benchmarks like **CIS** and **STIG**.
  * `Automate UI > Compliance > Profiles > Available tab` also called in the code as the *market* profiles
- * Once imported with the "Get" button, they can be used to trigger scans
+ * Once imported with the `Get` button, they can be used to trigger scans

 Chef has certified a lot of these profiles with **CIS**: https://www.cisecurity.org/partner/chef/

-The profiles are executed a Ruby based tool called Chef InSpec.
+The profiles are executed a [Ruby](http://www.ruby-lang.org) based tool called **InSpec**.
 The profile execution generates a report, which is then used by Automate for the Compliance reporting data.
 InSpec is owned by Chef/Progress, with the source code being available in this public repository:
  - https://github.com/inspec/inspec